microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSInvitation.md

 ```

 ### -InvitedUserEmailAddress
-The Email address to which the invitation is sent
+The Email address to which the invitation is sent.

 ```yaml
 Type: String